MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE-jessie.md

 sudo systemctl enable gpio-buttons (optional)
 ```

-The newly installed service can be started either by rebooting the jukebox or
+The newly installed service can be started either by rebooting the Phoniebox or
 with:
 ```sudo systemctl start rfid-reader```